-Du Yun’s Opera About Human Trafficking, ‘Angel’s Bone’, Wins Music Pulitzer Prize
+Du Yun’s Opera About Human Trafficking, ‘Angel’s Bone,’ Wins Music Pulitzer Prize

 “I did not want to write an indie-rock opera, an opera that had that voice, but the story called for that,” said Du Yun.

-Angel’s Bone is a one-act opera, yet it is able to capture the essence of such an important matter as human trafficking without sacrificing any of the message due to pacing.
+Angel’s Bone is a one-act opera, yet it is able to capture the essence of such an important matter as human trafficking without sacrificing any of the messages due to pacing.
 It is an impactful story that shines a light on a matter that all should be aware of, and it does it beautifully.
-There is no wondering why Angel’s Bone was able to win the Pulitzer Prize for music.
+There is no wonder why Angel’s Bone was able to win the Pulitzer Prize for music.
 It absolutely deserved it.

 [Featured Image by SergeyNivens/iStock]